Video by Pastor Rick Warren

 Philippians

-In his letter to the Philippians, the Apostle Paul explores the virtues associated with integrity and guides how to develop a mindset focused on goodness and righteousness.
+In his letter to the Philippians, the Apostle Paul explores the virtues of integrity.
+He also gives advice on developing a mindset focused on goodness and righteousness.
+Philippians 4:8 urges believers to think and act with integrity.

 Paul advises the Philippians, saying,